AlessandroBregoli/rdag/report/report.md

 ![Directed acyclic graph\label{fig:dag}](network.pdf)

 In Figure \ref{fig:dag} there is the dag that we will use in this section.
-First of all we need a file containing the edge list representation of the network: Listing
+First, we need a file containing the edge list representation of the network: Listing
 \ref{el}.

+\pagebreak
 ```{#el caption="Edge List (net5.el)"}
                         0   1   3.0
                         0   2   2.0